Dr Sarah Jarvis, MBE

 Dr Sarah Jarvis is the Clinical Director of the Patient Platform, an active medical writer, broadcaster, and the resident doctor for BBC Radio 2.

-Rheumatoid arthritis (RA) causes inflammation, pain, and swelling of joints and, over time, can damage your joints.
-It may limit your mobility but it certainly shouldn't stop you from enjoying a holiday.
+Rheumatoid Arthritis (RA) is the second most common cause of arthritis in the UK after osteoarthritis.
+If you have it, you’ll know it causes inflammation, pain, and swelling of joints and, over time, can damage your joints.
+But while it may limit your mobility, it certainly shouldn't stop you from enjoying a holiday.
 However, to ensure a trouble-free trip, you will need to do some forward planning.

 Specialist Medical Cover